Graduate Student Resources

 Doctoral Qualifying Exam

-The purpose of the Doctoral Qualifying Exam is to evaluate the student's ability to apply and synthesize the skills and knowledge acquired during graduate study.
-The exam is an important benchmark in a doctoral student's progress towards candidacy.
-The Qualifying Exam is required for all doctoral students (Ph.D. and Ed.D.).
-The student will have two (2) attempts at passing the qualifying exam.
-If the student fails both attempts they will be dismissed from their program and the College of Education.
+The purpose of the Doctoral Qualifying Examination is to evaluate a doctoral student's ability to apply and synthesize the skills and knowledge acquired during graduate study.
+This exam is an important benchmark in a doctoral student's progress towards candidacy.
+Doctoral Qualifying Exams can take multiple formats, and every doctoral program will have a list of exam options available for its students.
+The Qualifying Exam is required for all doctoral students (in both Ph.D. and Ed.D. programs).
+All students will have two (2) attempts at passing the qualifying exam.
+If the student fails on both attempts, they will be dismissed from their program and the College of Education.

 Qualifying Exam Options